 - Count the number of bay leaves if you add them to the pot freely!
 You need to remove them all later before the final mixing of svíčková sauce.

-STEP 8: Bring to a boil, reduce heat to a minimum.
+STEP 8: Bring to a boil, and reduce heat to a minimum.
 Cover with a lid and allow it to simmer for 2,5 hours until beef softens.

 STEP 9: Remove the spices, especially all bay leaves.
-Remove ¼ of vegetables and discard them.
+Remove ¼ of the vegetables and discard them.
 If you left all the vegetables in the sauce, svíčková would taste too much like the vegetables, and it would be too dense.
 Take out the beef and keep it in a warm place.

 STEP 10: Make the roux